pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 1. General meetings may address a range of party-related matters, including but not limited to:

    a.
 Review and approval of financial reports.

    b.
 Discussion of party policies and positions.

    c.
 Election of party officers and representatives.

    d.
 Voting on proposed amendments to the party constitution.

    e.
 Consideration of urgent party matters.

    f.
 Any other business relevant to the party's mission and operation.

-2. The agenda for general meetings shall be prepared by the NEC or as specified in the party's internal rules and guidelines.
+3. The agenda for general meetings shall be prepared by the NEC or as specified in the party's internal rules and guidelines.

+### Local Branch Meetings
+Local branches of Pirate Party UK shall hold regular meetings to discuss regional matters, coordinate local activities, and engage with members in their respective areas.

+Local branch meetings may be held in-person or virtually, as determined by the local branch leadership or in accordance with any applicable regulations or restrictions.

+Party members residing within the jurisdiction of a local branch are eligible to attend and participate in local branch meetings.

+The quorum for local branch meetings shall be determined by the local branch leadership and communicated to members in advance.

+Local branch meetings may address regional party-related matters, including but not limited to:

+a.
+Planning and organizing local events and campaigns.

+b.
+Recruitment and engagement of local volunteers.

+c.
+Discussion of regional policies and issues.

+d.
+Reporting on local activities and progress.

+e.
+Any other business relevant to the local branch's mission and operation.

+The agenda for local branch meetings shall be prepared by the local branch leadership or as specified in the party's internal rules and guidelines.

+Local branches may establish their own by-laws, which shall be consistent with the party's constitution and approved by the NEC.
+These by-laws may govern the organization and operation of the local branch, including the election of local branch officers, decision-making processes, and other matters specific to the local branch.

-## Section 14: NEC Meetings
+### NEC Meetings

 (a) The NEC shall hold regular meetings to discuss Party matters, make decisions, and review progress.
 Meetings may be conducted in person, online, or a combination of both, as determined by the NEC.
 NEC meetings are typically held on the PPUK Discord server, and the format may include both in-person and virtual attendance.
 Meetings will be announced no later than 7 days in advance, except in emergency situations, and are aimed to occur every 14 days.